Open Banking API Security: Best Practices for Fintechs

 Key Points

-• Common issues include weak authentication, data exposure, lack of rate limiting, poor input validation, and detailed error messages that reveal too much.
-We’ve seen the consequences in real-world breaches like those at Capital One and Cosmos Bank.
+• Common vulnerabilities include weak authentication, data exposure, lack of rate limiting, poor input validation, and detailed error messages that reveal too much.

 Why API Security is Vital in Open Banking